 On 14th September 1965 UNO requested both the countries for ceasefire.
 Shastriji, the Angel of Peace, accepted the proposal.

 From 1930 to 1936, Shastri served as General Secretary, Allahabad District Congress Committee.

-Due to sudden heart attack, on 11th January 1966 Shastriji died in Tashkant, USSR and thus India lost one of its most beloved sons forever.
+On 11th January 1966 Shastriji died in Tashkent, USSR and thus India lost one of its most beloved sons forever.

 True Democracy or the swaraj of the masses can never come through untruthful and violent means.

 We want freedom for our country, but not at the expense or exploitation of others, not as to degrade other countries… I want the freedom of my country so that other countries may learn something from my free country so that the resources of my country might be utilized for the benefit of mankind.

 True democracy or the swaraj of the masses can never come through untruthful and violent means, for the simple reason that the natural corollary to their use would be to remove all opposition through the suppression of extermination of the antagonists.

 "Jai Jawan, Jai Kisan" Acknowledging the efforts of our soldiers and farmers, this slogan gave a new dimension to our freedom struggle.

 No doubt we have to have bigger projects, bigger industries, basic industries, but it is a matter of the highest importance that we look to the common man, the weaker element in the society.
 When think in terms of the common man, we have to think of for his food, his clothing, his shelter, medical facilities, recreation for his children.

 The Memorial is dedicated to the second Prime Minister Bharat Ratna Sh.
 Lal Bahadur Shastri, who died in the office in Tashkent in 1966.